centrahq/api-documentation/source/guides/plugins/stripe-checkout.md

 You can now save the plugin.
 Make sure that if you used Test-Mode in Stripe, that the plugin is also set as "Test-Mode: Yes".

+If you have multiple Stripe Checkout plugins for different regions or stores in Centra, but using the same Stripe Account, you only need one webhook to Centra to finalize orders in all the stores.

 ### Going live

 When going live, these are the things that needs to be done for it to work.